How Far Back Does a Background Check Go for Housing? How To Check

 What Is a Rental Background Check?

 Many people will be familiar with pre-employment background checks and what they entail but will be wondering, what is a rental background check?
-Rental or tenant background checks serve a similar purpose to a pre-employment background check.
+Rental or tenant background screening serve a similar purpose to a pre-employment background screening.

 Rental background checks are performed on potential tenants to a rental property to assess the risk the individual poses to the property, the landlord, and other tenants.